Three Steps to a Healthier Email Marketing List

 Step 3: Make opting out user-friendly.

-Our job as marketers is to make people look forward to our emails.
+Our job as marketers is to compel people to look forward to our emails.
 If we ever find ourselves trying to prevent uninterested subscribers from opting out, we’ve missed the point of email marketing (and put ourselves at risk of spamming).

 Making it difficult for subscribers to opt out doesn’t benefit anyone: not your brand, not the bottom line, and least of all the human on the other side of that email address.